mainacct/work-ethics/README.md

 jobs:
   run_morning_script:
-    # Use a standard runner (virtual server) to execute the jobuuu
+    # Use a standard runner (virtual server) to execute the jhhobuuu
     runs-on: ubuntu-latest

     steps:uuu